adamchaboryk/gifa11y/README.md

 ## Development
 `npm i gifa11y`

-A light server for development is included.
-Any change inside `/src` folder files will trigger the build process for the files and will reload the page with the new changes.
-To use this environment:

 1. Clone this repo.
 2. Be sure you have node installed and up to date.
 3. Execute `npm install`
-4. In a terminal execute: `npm run start`.
-Then open http://localhost:8080/docs/index.html in your browser.
+4. In a terminal execute: `npm run dev`.

 ## Colophon
 I was looking for a simple solution to automatically add pause buttons to gifs, although I could not find anything that was 100% automatic, accessible, and considered loading time of images.
 I came across a few clever methods which involve swapping a `.jpg` still - although ain't nobody got time for that.
 This script uses the `<canvas>` method to generate a still.
 I learned a few things developing this: